 - Infant Immortality: Notably, the mostly teenage cast of Ultimate Spider-Man survives untouched, as do the youngest members of the X-Men.
 Subverted with the Fantastic Four, as all four members of the team survive (With the exception of Johnny, the team are all in their early twenties), but Sue & Johnny's dad doesn't.

 - Killed Off for Real: See directly below.
 But more specifically, Professor X, Wolverine, and Magneto are gone, among many other really big names.

 - Kill 'em All: No kidding.

 - Mood Whiplash: In an example so cruel that Linkara actually uses the Trope Namer clip for And Now For Something Completely Different to describe it, we go from the truly awesome moment of Cap and Thor fighting the hordes of the undead to the Blob EATING the Wasp.

-- My God, What Have I Done?: Magneto has this after learning the truth about mutants who in this version are a result of genetic experimentation, leads to a brief Villainous Breakdown before Cyclops kills him with an optic blast.
+- My God, What Have I Done?: Magneto has this after learning the truth about mutants who in this universe are a result of genetic experimentation, leads to a brief Villainous Breakdown before Cyclops kills him with an optic blast.

 - Neck Snap: How Magneto kills Professor X.